huggingface/blog/bridgetower.md

 - Remove references to `GaudiConfig`, `gaudi_config` and `HabanaDataloaderTrainer`
 - Import `set_seed` directly from Transformers: `from transformers import set_seed`

-The results displayed in this benchmark were obtained with a Nvidia H100 Lambda instance and a Nvidia A100 80GB GCP instance with 8 GPUS.
+The results displayed in this benchmark were obtained with a Nvidia H100 Lambda instance and a Nvidia A100 80GB GCP instance both with 8 devices using [Nvidia's Docker images](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html).

 Note that `--mediapipe_dataloader` is compatible with Gaudi2 only and will not work with A100/H100.